lopezpdvn/aspnet5co/pages/dnx-dnvm-dnu.md

 Windows; or using the full .NET framework on Windows only.

 Another way in which a given DNX may differ from another DNX is the version.
-Since currenly the whole ASP.NET is in development the NuGet feeds are providing the CI (*Continuous Integration*) builds which are identified by incremental numbers, as well as releases that are more stable, for example the ones tagged with a beta number.
+Since currently the whole ASP.NET is in development the NuGet feeds are providing the CI (*Continuous Integration*) builds which are identified by incremental numbers, as well as releases that are more stable, for example the ones tagged with a beta number.